makeruniverse/docs/docs/blog/blog.md

 # Maker Blog

+## Projects and Startups

+Paul Graham's blog post is a strong reminder that the Googles and Facebooks did not start as startups but as team projects.
+A small group of individuals with a strong interest in solving a problem.
+Not with a certain business case in mind.

+How can we fix internet search?
+(Google in 1998)

+How can we make money out of AI (Random startups in 2024)

+HR

 ## Constraints in Projects

 A few months ago, I saw a design thinking team presenting a solution to a corporate client.
 The client's design challenge was to get better customer feedback on their products.
 What the team suggested was a concept that would require the client to change the culture of the organization - involving almost all teams and management.